Ceramist Zara Speke holding two hadn built decorative ceramic plates with floral patterns.

 Ceramist Zara Speke sitting at a table with art supplies and brushes in a jar, working on hand painting a ceramic plate

-Yearning for a little more play and creativity in my everyday, over the years I dabbled in several crafts.
-Each one bringing out a creative side that I’d long since forgotten how much I love working with my hands.
-And each one leading me slowly towards ceramics.
-As soon as my hands touched clay, I was all in.
-Bought a few supplies and started making plates for family and friends from my kitchen table.
+I’ve always craved a little more play and creativity in my everyday life.
+Over the years I dipped into all sorts of crafts, each one reminding me how much I love working with my hands.
+Slowly, they all led me toward ceramics.
+The moment I touched clay, I was hooked.
+I bought a handful of supplies and started making plates for family and friends from my kitchen table — and I haven’t looked back.

-Taking inspiration from the natural world and my childhood growing up in the beautiful Northumberland countryside amongst wildflowers and my Mother’s much loved garden, I hand paint each plate in a style inspired and influenced by Indian decorative painting and the beautiful craft of block printing, to create finish pieces that are as individual as you and I.
+My work is inspired by the natural world and by my childhood in the Northumberland countryside — wildflowers, woodland walks, and my mother’s beloved garden.
+I hand-paint each ceramic plate using a style influenced by Indian decorative painting and traditional block printing, creating pieces that are distinctive yet delicate and entirely one-of-a-kind.

-I hope my play brings a little joy into your home.
+I hope my ceramics bring a little joy into your home too.